hashicorp/terraform/.github/ISSUE_TEMPLATE/bug_report.md

 ### Terraform Version
 <!---
-Run `terraform -v` to show the version, and paste the result between the ``` marks below.
+Run `terraform version` to show the version, and paste the result between the ``` marks below.

 If you are not running the latest version of Terraform, please try upgrading because your issue may have already been fixed.
 -->